Claytonia sibirica: Invasiveness

 The species is now found in most of the UK, especially the west and north.
 It continues to spread but is not considered invasive.
 However, it is reported to cause local problems due to its growth timing.
 The fleshy leaves appear early in the season and then collapse and may suppress the growth of later species.

 Uses

 Much like Claytonia perfoliata, the aboveground portion of the plant can be eaten raw or cooked.
 Some leaves have a poor taste or aftertaste.

 The Stewarton flower

 An example of the variation found in Claytonia sibirica is the subspecies known as the Stewarton flower, so named due to its local abundance in that part of North Ayrshire, Scotland, and recorded as such by the Kilmarnock Glenfield Ramblers.

 In 1915 it was stated to have been in the Stewarton area for over 60 years and was abundant on the Corsehill Burn.
-As the plant is very adept at reproducing by asexual plantlets, this has maintained the white varieties gene pool around Stewarton.
-The pink variety has not been able to predominate here, and only occurs occasionally, unlike most other localities in Scotland.
+As the plant is very adept at reproducing by asexual plantlets, this has maintained the white variety's gene pool around Stewarton.
+The pink variety has not been able to predominate in Stewarton, and only occurs occasionally, unlike most other localities in Scotland.

 The white variety predominates in Templeton Woods Dundee with occasional clumps of the pink variety.